aio-libs/aiohttp/docs/client_reference.rst

       .. versionadded:: 0.17

+      .. versionchanged:: 1.0

+         The default is changed to ``True``

-   :param aiohttp.abc.AbstractResolver resolver: Custom resolver instance to use.
+   :param aiohttp.abc.AbstractResolver resolver: Custom resolver
-      ``aiohttp.resolver.DefaultResolver`` by default.
+      instance to use.  ``aiohttp.DefaultResolver`` by
+      default (asynchronous if ``aiodns>=1.1`` is installed).

       Custom resolvers allow to resolve hostnames differently than the way the host is configured.
-Alternate resolvers include aiodns, which does not rely on a thread executor.

       .. versionadded:: 0.22

+      .. versionchanged:: 1.0

+         The resolver is ``aiohttp.AsyncResolver`` now if
+         :term:`aiodns` is installed.

    :param bool resolve: alias for *use_dns_cache* parameter.